New Year, New Exercises!

 Small Group Fitness Classes

 “It's a great way to keep each other motivated,” says Lyons.
-“This is going to be popular in 2013 because people are supporting each other instead of paying big money to a gym.”
+“This is going to be popular because people are supporting each other instead of paying big money to a gym.”

 No money for equipment?
 No problem!
 Lyons suggests using your own body weight and furniture to make one of the best exercise circuits.
 “The couch is great for tricep dips and incline pushups, while a chair can be used for one-legged squats,” says Lyons.
 “There are so many things you can do at home.”